TheLastCrusade/SoundStream/docs/Dependencies.md

 8. If you still have errors, clean the project.
 9. Go into the src folder and open up SlidingFragmentActivity
 10. change the extends FragmentActivity to extends SherlockFragmentActivity (Note: If we use more later, you will need to go change them to their Sherlock versions, but for now this is all we are using)

-###Set up Project Dependencies
-Finally we can set up the actual project dependencies.

-1. Select the LandingActivity project
-2. Right click-> Properties -> Android -> Add Library -> SlidingMenuLibrary
-3. Again, delete the support jar in the libs folder

 ###Finished!
 Everything should be set up just fine now :]